 Audible alarm in the event of a clogged filter or low battery level

-When an Arbin Kite dust mask is used for extended periods of time, the filter progressively becomes clogged.
-The programming compensates for this by increasing the motor speed.
-At a given moment, an alarm signal sounds, alerting the user to change the filter.
-An audible alarm also rings when the battery voltage drops too low.
-The user then has a few minutes to leave the workplace before the Kite stops.
+Using an Arbin Kite dust mask over extended periods leads to the filter gradually getting clogged.
+The device adjusts by increasing motor speed.
+Eventually, an alarm alerts the user to change the filter.
+A separate audible alarm indicates when the battery voltage is too low, giving the user minutes to exit the workplace before the Kite shuts down.